SmallFundamentals/sparse-connectivity-prototype/README.md

   We're not going to have a build process, and we're not doing PRs, so it'll be hard to track down stuff if they break, so let's try to keep them not broken.

-  As a general rule of them, try to make things no more broken than before you pushed.
+  As a general rule of thumb, try to make things no more broken than before you pushed.

   Regression is bad.